The Practice of Equanimity from Reflections on Vegetable Roots 雁渡寒潭

 事去而心隨空。」

-The wind blows through the bamboo grove.
+The wind passes through a bamboo grove.

-Geese fly over a frozen lake.
+Geese fly over a frozen pond.

 In the verse, the wind and flying geese represent all the thoughts and feelings that pop into our minds.
 The good news?
 We don’t have to hold onto them—they will pass on their own!